nselvakumar25/cse15l-lab-reports/Lab Report 1.md

 Hello.class  Hello.java  messages  README
 ```
 Working directory when command was run: /home
-Explanation: With lecture 1 as the argument, ls prints out a list of all the contents in the lecture1 directory.
+Explanation: With lecture1 as the argument, ls prints out a list of all the contents in the lecture1 directory.

 **ls with file**
 ```